lawrenceevalyn/MASTERS-ESSAY/research-log.md

+## 17 August 2014

+Started gathering less-concrete setting data in addition-- so, now 'Place' and 'Year' include all locations and centuries definitively indicated by Tracy; 'Area' is an adjective based on the 'feel' of the story and especially the characters' names; and 'Era' is either 'feudal' or 'contemporary', based on the plot structure and especially the presence of noble castle-owners.

 ## 14 August 2014

 JUST found out about the Oxford Text Archive (!!!) - knew I should have been doing more reading of other work to this point!
 But it looks like it's only going to have a very few texts, alas.